Skip to main content

 1. Take Time Off Work

 Take full advantage of vacation time and PTO.
 Consider taking shorter, more frequent breaks – think three-day weekends – rather than longer vacations.
-A survey4 by consulting company Cornerstone found that shorter breaks effectively combat burnout.
+A survey by consulting company Cornerstone found that short breaks effectively combat burnout.

 2. Make Changes to Eliminate Sources of Stress